 Tri-County Health Care wants to provide safe and efficient vaccination for everyone.
-A COVID-19 vaccine will be arriving soon, and many are eager to get the shot, but first, refer to the information below.
+A COVID-19 vaccine has arrived and many are eager to get the shot, but first, refer to the information below.
 You deserve the utmost knowledge about the vaccine, any side-effects and instructions for receiving it.

 What is the current status of the COVID-19 vaccine distribution?

 Governor Walz has opened up the vaccine to the general public starting on March 30.
 As vaccine supply becomes available, there will be several ways of registering for an appointment.
 We will continue to provide updates on this page and on our social media.